Nabji Khorphu Trek |Nabji Khorphu Adventure Trek | Nabji Khorphu Expedition | Rural Bhutan Trek |

 On our way back, drive to the village of Drukgyel and visit the ruins of Drukgyel Dzong, built in 1649 to commemorate the victory over Tibetan invasion and Kyichu Lhakhang, it is one of the two most sacred and the oldest temples in Bhutan, built in 7th century by Tibetan king Songtsen Gampo (the 33rd Tibetan king, who is also the manifestation of avoloketeshivara, commonly known to Bhutanese as Chenrize).

-Evening at leisure, dinner and over night stay at Paro Hotel
+Evening at leisure, dinner and overnight stay at Paro Hotel.

 Day 12 Paro – Paro International Airport